 CETR Faculty Writing Retreat

-Steal away in the early summer for two days of dedicated writing time.
-Intended for faculty who want to move along a writing project about their community-engaged scholarship, or to brainstorm potential written products about their teaching or research.
+Revitalize your writing routine and join us in the early summer for two days of dedicated writing time.
+This retreat is intended for faculty who want to move along a writing project about their community-engaged scholarship or to brainstorm potential written products about their teaching and research.

 This year, we are hosting the retreat at The Twentieth Century Club, an elegant Pittsburgh treasure.
 When it was founded in 1894, the original charter was dedicated "to the purpose of creating an organized center for women's work, thought and action; advancement of her interest; promotion of science, literature and art; and the provision for providing a quiet place of meeting for its members".
 Today, they are opening their doors and providing unique co-working spaces with an abundance of configurations.

 Faculty will find ample space to work collaboratively as well as tucked away spots for reflection and writing.
 We plan to offer brief (come-if-you-like) opportunities including an introduction to the history of the Twentieth Century Club, yoga and meditation, as well as guest speakers.
 Meals will include breakfast and lunch on both days.
 Individual consultations will be possible.
 The Twentieth Century Club is equipped with hi-speed internet and Wi-Fi.